 Because of the higher competition and commoditization of banking products and services.
 And this is where NPS comes into play.

+NPS metric is used to gauge a business’s customer satisfaction and loyalty.
+It asks the customers how likely they are to recommend the company’s products or services to others, typically on a 5 or 11-pointer scale.
 And an NPS score can be from -100 to 100 and can provide insights into a bank’s overall customer experience.

 A high NPS score in banking indicates a stronger customer relationship, more referrals, and, therefore, greater growth.

-Now, let’s move on to the next part, where we’ll discuss why having loyal customers is such a big deal for banks and other financial services
+Now, let’s move on to the next part, where we’ll discuss why having loyal customers is such a big deal for banks and other financial services.

 The Impact of Loyal Customers on a Bank’s Bottom Line